Stop the irreversible loss of ancient woods in South Wales

 Chris Packham has taken his legal fight against HS2 to the Court of Appeal.
 The courts granted the hearing, held on 8 July, on the basis of considerable public interest.

-Three leading judges heard the evidence and will now determine whether a judicial review of the HS2 project should take place.
-This type of review considers the lawfulness of a decision made by a public body – in this case the Government’s decision for HS2 to go ahead.
+Three leading judges heard the evidence before determining whether a judicial review should take place to consider the lawfulness of Government’s decision for HS2 to go ahead.

 Our expert Luci Ryan helped to shape Chris’ evidence on how the scheme impacts ancient woodland.
-As yet it’s unclear when the decision will be announced or what the judicial review process might be, but we’ll update you when there’s news.
+Unfortunately the Court of Appeal later rejected the case.

 Today, over 14,000 people joined the Time is Now virtual lobby.
 They met more than 200 MPs to talk about a healthy, green and fair recovery after coronavirus.